Islandora/documentation/docs/installation/install-a-demo.md

 # Docker Demo

-This demo, available to download [here](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0), is loaded with sample content and configurations to demonstrate features of Islandora and provide a starting point for exploration.
+There are two demos of Islandora available to download and install.
+There is [an install profile demo available in Dropbox](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0) and [a starter-site based demo available in Google Drive, prepared for the March camp](https://drive.google.com/file/d/1ebhxFLCbH1ZCKwQ5nNgwhf_IR4hVtUYi/view?usp=sharing).
+Both are loaded with the same sample content to demonstrate features of Islandora and provide a starting point for exploration.
+The Islandora Foundation recommends using the starter-site based demo as the Foundation is intending to deprecate the install profile based demo, and use starter site at sandbox.islandora.ca.

-Download [this file](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0), and open and follow the instructions in the README.md.html file (also shown below).
-It is recommended that you have a minimum of 4GB of space available on your machine before getting started.
+Download your preferred demo and use the instructions below to install.It is recommended that you have a minimum of 4GB of space available on your machine before getting started.
+It will take some time to build the image.
 Thanks, and happy building!

 Requirements
 ==============================================================

-Before you can set up **Islandora Sandbox** locally you must first install a few software packages.
+Before you can set up your demonstration locally you must first install a few software packages.

 Docker Desktop